 About Project Kenya

 Project Kenya was created to help under-privileged children or young adults living in Kibera, one of the largest slums in Africa, to become self-reliant.

 Pierrick Gould and his mom Marie Delecourt first volunteered at the Red Rose School and Uweza Foundation in 2017.
-Upon returning, they decided to continue to support the actions of the two organizations from home by sponsoring students, creating volunteering trips and helping raise money.
+Upon returning, they decided to continue to support the actions of the two organizations from home and created Project Kenya.
+Since then, they returned several time with volunteers and opened their actions to other organizations in Kenya.

-Project Kenya aims to make a real difference in the life of the kids and young adults living in the slum by supporting programs which develops talents, skills or abilities.
+Our objective is to make a difference in the life of the kids and young adults living in the slum by supporting programs developing talents, skills or abilities.
 Building self-confidence, giving hope and allowing them to explore new paths is the key towards self-reliance.